- General safety

 SFU has a comprehensive biosafety program to ensure compliance with all regulatory requirements and is governed by the Institutional Biosafety Committee under the Vice President, Research.

-If you are a SFU faculty member conducting research, teaching and testing involving biohazardous material that is undertaken under the auspices of SFU and/or using SFU resources you are required to apply for a biosafety permit through the biosafety permit database.
+SFU faculty and staff members intending to conduct research, teaching and testing involving biohazardous material, under the auspices of SFU and/or using SFU resources, are required to submit a biosafety permit application through the biosafety permit database.
 An approved biosafety permit must be in place in advance of such work.

 Compliance & oversight

 SFU follows overarching federal and university regulatory requirements that must be satisfied when working with biohazardous materials.

 Activities in Canada involving human and animal pathogens and toxins are regulated by the Public Health Agency of Canada (PHAC) and the Canadian Food Inspection Agency (CFIA) in accordance with:

 - The Human Pathogens and Toxins Act (HPTA);

 - The Human Pathogens and Toxins Regulations (HPTR);